cloudify-community/blueprint-examples/scaling-example/README.md

 ### Upload Plugins

 Plugins are Cloudify's extendable interfaces to services, cloud providers, and automation tools.
-I.e., running playbooks requires the Ansible plugin.
+I.e. running playbooks requires the Ansible plugin.

 To upload the required plugins to your manager, select the **Cloudify Catalog** page, scroll to the **Plugins Catalog** widget and select the plugins you wish to upload.